ChamiLamelas/Music_Tab_Project/README.md

 > **Example:** Suppose the user creates a tab file where every string line is formatted incorrectly.
 The program will read through and ignore each line, thinking that they are not supposed to be string lines.
 The program will then return an empty staff with no errors thrown.
 This is still not the correct output however.

-**Note:** If a logging error occurs, that will be printed to the console.
+**Note:** If an error occurs in the logging process, its information will be printed to the console.

 ### Note about Cygwin